Contact Us for a Free Consultation (833) 594-2133

 Retain a Los Angeles Criminal Defense Lawyer

-So, coordinate with your attorney as far as who the bond company is going to be, and if you run into any problems with the bond company, a lot of times I will assist my clients with the problems with the bond company.
+So, coordinate with your attorney regarding who the bond company will be, and if you encounter any issues with the bond company, I will often assist my clients with resolving these problems.
 Call the Hedding Law Firm for help.

 In this way, we we can be in a position to get the person out quickly, the client's family or the client don't get cheated as far as the bond goes, and we can get you into court, get your case dealt with as quick as humanly possible and get the result that you must have.